pierrepo/mdner/README.md

 There are various other tools for annotating such as [Prodigy](https://prodi.gy/) or a site that allows it: [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/).

-If you think you don't have enough data, you can duplicate the annotated texts with the following command:
+If you think you don't have enough data, you can paraphrase the annotated texts with the following command:

 ```
 python3 scripts/generate_annotation.py -p mbart
 ```

-Duplication consists of paraphrasing, i.e. keeping the context of the original text and reformulating it in another way.
+Paraphrasing consists to keeping the context of the original text and reformulating it in another way.
 Here you will use the mBART model for paraphrasing.

 A presentation of the annotation structure can be found on [ANNOTATIONS](https://github.com/pierrepo/mdner/blob/main/docs/ANNOTATIONS.md).